Expert Flooring Guide · 2020 Flooring · DC, Maryland & Virginia

 Not sure which is right for your space?
 Bring photos or a video tour to our showroom or schedule a free in-home consultation.
 Our experts will evaluate your moisture exposure, traffic patterns, and lifestyle to recommend the ideal flooring.

-Cost Analysis: Upfront vs. Long-Term Value
+Cost Analysis: Upfront Price vs. 15-Year Total Cost

 | Cost Factor | Carpet | LVP |